koitoror/django-react/README.md

 - Build React app using `npm run build`.

 ## Deploy
-Read my tutorial on deploying this app to Heroku here: https://alphacoder.xyz/deploy-react-django-app-on-heroku.
+You can view the app on Heroku [here](https://basic-django.herokuapp.com)